MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/innovate.md

 - Workload portability

-  Standardize and centralize container orchestration around Kubernetes, Azure Kubernetes Service, or Azure Application Services for Kubernetes with Arc.
+  Standardize and centralize container orchestration around Kubernetes, Azure Kubernetes Service, or Azure Application Service for Kubernetes with Arc.
 This approach enables portability of workloads across instances of the common application platform running on public cloud, private cloud, and edge environments.

 ### Democratize data